MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 ---
 author: v-josjones
 ms.author: v-josjones
-title: Getting Started with command blocks ms.prod: gaming
+title: Getting Started with Command Blocks ms.prod: gaming
 ---
-# Getting Started with command blocks
+# Getting Started with Command Blocks

 Command blocks are a specialized type of block within a Minecraft: Bedrock Edition world that allows the use of console commands in game.
 Command blocks are able to extend and build completely new experiences for players to experience.